zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 ### Highly Customizable through Extensible Design

 MLOps frameworks must be extensible by definition.
-Integration boundaries must be clearly delineated and modeled as separate libraries or modules, with well defined interfaces that can be extended and tailored to specific functionality needs.
+Integration boundaries must be clearly delineated and modeled as separate libraries or modules, with well-defined interfaces that can be extended and tailored to specific functionality needs.

-At ZenML, we follow the [S.O.L.I.D.](https://en.wikipedia.org/wiki/SOLID) and [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)design principles to maintain a loose coupling between core and external components and ensure that the framework is easy to extend and customize.
+At ZenML, we follow the [S.O.L.I.D.](https://en.wikipedia.org/wiki/SOLID) and [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) design principles to maintain a loose coupling between core and external components and ensure that the framework is easy to extend and customize.

 ![MLOps Extensible Stacks](../assets/posts/zenml-framework/zenml-stacks.png)

-All ZenML Stack components have well defined and well documented interfaces.
+All ZenML Stack components have well-defined and well-documented interfaces.
 This makes it possible to [extend ZenML to add new Stack component implementations](https://docs.zenml.io/extending-zenml/stacks-components-flavors) without having to modify the core code and without invalidating any of the interoperability guarantees that ZenML provides.
 The following are some